Oak Grove Sustainability Statement

 We have TRVs on all radiators and we are scrupulous about putting on jumpers and turning off lights.

 We are always keen to give brilliant new ideas a go.
-We have installed the innovative Nest Thermostat and will be blogging in the New Year about its effectiveness.

 We are proud to be part of the City of Oxford’s diverse and creative community and use social media to promote social enterprises and charities doing great things in our area.